prathyushadamarla/google_maps_flutter_navigation_routes/README.md

-# gec_navigation
+# Navigation

-A new Flutter project.
+A new Flutter project as College Mini-Project

 ## Getting Started

-This project is a starting point for a Flutter application.
+### Title: GEC Navigation

+### Objective:
+  * This app detects the current location of the user and show the right path till the destination.

 A few resources to get you started if this is your first Flutter project: